 Contact A Michigan Child Custody Lawyer

 If you have questions regarding parenting time, call 877-354-0660 or contact the office of Clos, Russell & Wirth, P.C., to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.